eugeneolsen/eugeneolsen.github.io/poetpal/README.md

 The Word column contains a word that rhymes with, or nearly rhymes with the word you entered in the "Rhymes with" field.
 Near rhymes, if there are any, are indicated by *italicized* words.

 The Score column indicates how well the word rhymes with the original word.
 Higher numbers are considered to be better rhymes.
 The table is sorted by the Score, with the higher scoring words being at the top.
+The score has no interpretable meaning other than a way to compare and rank results.

 The Syllables column tells how many syllables are in the rhyming word.